 Some of the most commonly seen warning signs are no smoking, turn your engine off, turn off your cell phone, and do not get back into your vehicle while fueling.

-While these are, for the most part, warnings and may not bear any legal consequences, they should be taken seriously as they pose a risk to yourself and nearby patrons.
+While these are, for the most part, warnings and may not bear any legal consequences, including airbag warning, they should be taken seriously as they pose a risk to yourself and nearby patrons.

 Why do people still leave their car running while pumping gas?

 Many people are very busy and are looking to find efficient ways to go about their day, especially when it comes to driving.
-Perhaps the baby is in the back sleeping and so as to not disturb them, you left the car running while pumping at the tank.
+Perhaps the baby is in the back sleeping, and you don’t want to disturb them, so you left the car running while pumping at the tank.
 Alternatively, if you have an all-wheel drive car, you might want to keep the engine running to ensure the wheels stay lubricated.
 However, it’s crucial to consider the potential risks and safety hazards that come with leaving a car running at the gas pump.